Arasthorm/neighborhoodMap/README.md

 To start using:

 1. Download or clone the repository
-2. Get your api keys and put them in keys.js
+2. Get your api keys and put their respective places
+3. Download the flickr api module with npm install flickrapi
-3. Open index.html in the browser
+4. Open index.html in the browser